boopxyz/stealth/guide/concept/Service.md

 node ../covert/covert.mjs scan stealth/client/service/*;
 ```

 ## WebSocket API (WS/13)

-These services are available on port `65432` via the `WS/13` Protocol.
+These services are available on port `process.env.PORT` via the `WS/13` Protocol.
 The
 `WebSocket Protocol` has to be set to `stealth` in order to make a successful
 handshake, other `Upgrade` requests are disconnected immediately.